YuLin12345/Affordable-AIO-Bot/README.md

  - Import and export accounts and checkout profiles.
  - Account and checkout profiles are seprated by tabs.
 Also has a log tab for logs.
  - Link to the Cart Form, Proxy Form, Tips Form.
+ - Included a wyUpdate button to check for updates and install it.

 - Maintenance Form
  - Check if the bot is currently under maintenance.